Rangers vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 21 hits with three doubles, a triple, three home runs, 17 walks and nine RBI.
-He's also stolen five bases.
+- Torres has 22 hits with three doubles, a triple, four home runs and 17 walks.
+He has driven in 10 runs with five stolen bases.

-- Torres will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .316 with a double, a home run, two walks and two RBI.
+- Torres has recorded a base hit in five straight games.
+During his last five outings he is hitting .350 with a double, two home runs, a walk and three RBI.

 Torres Recent Games